ianwalkeruk/marina/README.md

 * Who are you?

-  Ian W: I'm a freelance DevOps platform engineer, currently working for a large internet retailer.
+  I'm a freelance DevOps platform engineer, currently working for a large internet retailer.

 * Why is it written in PowerShell?